hennykat/NoleCaddie/README.md

 # NoleCaddyProj
-Syntactic Sugar Group Project, FSU 2015
+Team SyntacticSugar Project, Florida State University Panama City 2015

-###What does this app do?
+##What does this app do?
 Well, a bunch of stuff

-* Shows weather of the disc gold course
+* Shows weather of the disc golf course
 * Keeps track of score
 * Shows geomapped hole locations
 * Calculates distance to next hole

 At least it used to...

-###Currently
+##Currently

 Bringing it up to speed for Android 5-latest